-Summary : Sail through the Beagle Channel, explore Cape Horn and cross the infamous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as Humpback and Minke whales swimming on their way down to Antarctica.
-Navigate through the South Shetland Islands, visiting the most unique places and enjoying some of the best wildlife sites in this region of Antarctica.
+Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
+You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales swimming on their way down to Antarctica.
+Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
 With daily excursions, your naturalist team will give lectures to introduce and inform you about this spectacular continent.
 Disembark at King George Island and fly to Punta Arenas, Chile.

-The journey begins in Ushuaia, Argentina.
-Sail along the Beagle Channel towards Puerto Williams, the southernmost town in the world, located on Navarino Island.
-Here, you will have the time to tour around before setting sail toward Cape Horn.
+Your journey begins in Ushuaia, Argentina.
+Board your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
+Explore the surroundings before setting sail to Cape Horn.

-After crossing Nassau Bay, awake in front of legendary Cape Horn!
-Weather permitting, you will board the Zodiac boats and visit the bay's lighthouse and the Chilean station in charge of keeping it beaming.
-Back on board, get ready to set sail towards Antarctica and start the crossing of the famous waters named in honor of Sir Francis Drake, the great 16th century British explorer.
+After an overnight crossing of Nassau Bay, you awake in full view of legendary Cape Horn!
+Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on this famous and rarely visited island.
+Back on board, set sail towards Antarctica and cross the famous passage named in honour of Sir Francis Drake, the great 16th century British explorer.

-Sail through the Drake Passage, en route to King George Island (South Shetland Islands).
-Relax and enjoy life on board and take the time to watch wildlife from the bridge or from the outside decks.
-You may spot magnificent birds such as albatrosses and petrels, as well as Humpback and Minke whales swimming on their way down to Antarctica.
+As you sail through the Drake Passage en route to King George Island, in the South Shetland Islands, attend an engaging program of lectures and presentations.
+In the company of expert guides, watch for wildlife from the lounge or from the outside decks.
+You may spot magnificent seabirds, such as albatrosses and petrels, as well as different species of whales on their way south to Antarctica.

-Upon reaching King George Island, disembark at Fildes Bay, where you will have the chance to enjoy the Antarctic scenery.
-Visit some interesting places around the area, such as the Chilean Base Frei and the Russian Base Bellingshausen.
-Bid farewell to Antarctica before boarding th flight back to Punta Arenas, Chile.
+Upon reaching King George Island, disembark at Fildes Bay and explore the area, such as the Chilean Base Frei and the Russian Base Bellingshausen.
+Bid farewell to Antarctica before boarding the flight back to Punta Arenas, Chile.
 Upon arrival, transfer to your hotel for the night.
-(Meals in Punta Arenas are at your leisure and are not included in the program).
+(Note: Meals in Punta Arenas are at your leisure and not included in the program).

 After breakfast, transfer to the Punta Arenas airport for your onward flight.